Hannah, Jill, John, or The Johnson Family. No mixed-message posts.

 Use a Soft CTA like “Want to join next time?” only when it feels natural.

-Choose one template, replace the bracketed parts with a real member detail, and keep the CTA direct.
+Choose one post plan, replace the bracketed parts with a real member detail, and keep the CTA direct.

 Before CrossFit, I...